 That’s right – I eat bread every day because I love bread, and I truly enjoy eating it!
 If I’m not toasting up some pita on my gas stove, I’ve got sprouted bread in the pantry.
 Sprouted bread is whole grain and flourless, but packed with fiber, so it’s one of my favorite healthy carbs.
 I’ve yet to find a more tasty breakfast than avocado toast with a fried egg or topped with smoked salmon.
 And when I’m in the mood for really good, crusty sourdough, it makes the perfect accompaniment to a big salad or bowl of soup.

-Fermented foods contain probiotics, the healthy bacteria that help support your immune system and gut health.
+Fermented foods contain the healthy bacteria that help support your immune system and gut health.
 When your gut microbiota is out of balance, it can lead to things like gas, bloating, diarrhea, and yeast infections.
-Most of us get our probiotics from yogurt, but other fermented foods like kefir, kimchi, sauerkraut, tempeh, and miso are also great sources!
+Most of us get our live cultures from yogurt, but other fermented foods like kefir, kimchi, sauerkraut, tempeh, and miso are also great sources!
 I usually blend yogurt into smoothies, top sandwiches and egg dishes with kimchi or sauerkraut, or cook with tempeh for dinner to get my probiotics in daily.

 Berries & Fruit